openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public func value<T>(): T
 ```

-Function: The return value of the argument matcher required by the framework.
+Purpose: The return value of the argument matcher required by the framework.

 Return Value:

-- T - A value matching the type of the actual input parameter.
+- T - A value matching the type of the actual input argument.

 ## class UnorderedVerifier